buswedg/Udacity/Machine Learning Engineer Nanodegree/P1 Predicting Boston Housing Prices/ND_Project1.md

 What is cross-validation, and how is it performed on a model?
 Why would cross-validation be helpful when using grid search?

 ####Answer

+Cross-validation is provides a number of advantages over a simple 'split' method, namely:

+- Reduces overfitting: If GridsearchCV were limited to a single training subset which is inconsistent with the wider dataset (e.g. contains some form of data anomoly), the resulting model may be overfit to the inconsistent subset of data.
+Through a process of random splitting, cross-validation optimizes parameters over the entire dataset, limiting the representation of inconsistent subsets of data.
+- Maximizes data usage: For datasets which are limited in size, cross-validation allows for an extensive exploitation of available data allowing assessing the real potential of our algorithm in terms of performance metrics.

 For this assessment, a <a href = "http://scikit-learn.org/stable/modules/cross_validation.html">k-fold cross-validation procedure</a> has been implemented via the scikit learn package.
 Under this technique, the training set is split into k smaller sets, with the model trained using k-1 of the folds and tested on the remaining part of the data.
 This folding process continues in order to capture insights from the entire dataset.
 Under each fold, the GridSearchCV proceedure also optimizes the parameters set.